scheme-requests-for-implementation/srfi-123/srfi-123.md

     ```

 - For hashtables, the `ref` operator takes an optional `default`
   argument whose semantics is akin to `hashtable-ref`.
+(This is not
+  possible with `ref*`; it will always behave as when no default
+  argument is passed.)

     ```
     (define table (make-eqv-hashtable))